datastax/dsbulk/manual/README.md

 # DataStax Bulk Loader Overview

-The Datastax Bulk Loader tool provides the ability to load large amounts of data into the database efficiently and reliably as well as conversely unload data from the database.
+The Datastax Bulk Loader tool (DSBulk) provides the ability to load large amounts of data into the database efficiently and reliably as well as conversely unload data from the database.
 In this release, csv and json file loading/unloading is supported.